antique marks - everything you need to know about antique marks

 Oswald Lorenz, located in Dresden as a commission agent.
 The Lorenz Dresden crown was registered in the RWZR under number 26.

 Adolf Hamman, located in the Serrestrasse 8 and founded in 1866.
-The Hamman Dresden crown was registered in the RWZR under number 27Dresden Porcelain and the history of the Dresden crown mark
+The Hamman Dresden crown was registered in the RWZR under number 27

-All the above studios were decorating porcelain in the meissen or vienna style; and marking thier pieces with the sam dresden crown mark.
+All the above studios were decorating porcelain in the meissen or vienna style; and marking their pieces with the sam dresden crown mark.
 The dresden collector will find it quite impossible to identify the exact origin of wares produced at this time.

 After a few years though, each of these studios did register their own specific marks at the RWZR and it became easier to identify indivual studios.